Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Why Does VRS Work?

 The effectiveness of VRS in reducing sampling bias is surprising at first glance since, internally, VRS still relies on the LLM to perform a Bernoulli trial, i.e., deciding whether to accept or reject a sample, which is precisely the type of stochastic behavior we have shown LLMs to struggle with. \begin{adjustwidth}{-1.5em}{-1.5em} \begin{quote}

 \emph{If LLMs are biased in direct sampling, why does wrapping the decision in rejection sampling help?} \end{quote} \end{adjustwidth} Is the improved calibration a result of the specific prompt design used in VRS?
-Or does the rejection sampling algorithm itself introduce structural guarantees that correct bias, even when implemented via a biased LLM?
+Or does the rejection sampling algorithm itself correct bias, even when implemented via a biased LLM?
 The remainder of this section explores these possibilities empirically and theoretically.